 Cincinnati Personal Injury Lawyer: Driver Negligence Identified in Ohio Trucking Accidents

 Ohio’s roadways may be getting more dangerous, according to accident statistics compiled by the Ohio State Highway Patrol, which reported that fatal crashes increased to 1,094 in 2017, a year-on-year increase—the fifth straight year road fatalities have increased in Ohio.

 Truck Accidents in Ohio occur daily, endangering every motorist, and most are classified as preventable, caused by truck driver fatigue, high driver turnover, driver inexperience, poor truck maintenance, reckless and negligent driving behavior, excessive speeding, overloading, substance abuse, illegal operation, and defective truck components.

 The National Highway Traffic Safety Administration (NHTSA) has reported that large trucks, which make up 4 percent of vehicles on U.S. roads, account for as many as 11 percent of fatal accidents.
 The majority of those killed in Ohio trucking accidents are passengers of cars, bicyclists, pedestrians, and road construction workers.

 The Lyon Firm has the resources required to assist victims in filing a claim and lead them through a difficult legal process following Ohio trucking accidents.
 Joe Lyon is a highly-rated Cincinnati personal injury attorney, experienced in investigating and settling truck accident claims in Cincinnati and nationwide.

 Semi-trailers were involved in the most fatal Ohio trucking accidents of any type of truck.
-Accidents included collision and non-collision: overturns, rollovers, fires or explosions, jackknifing, underride accidents, and other dangerous crashes.
+Accidents included collision and non-collision: overturns, rollovers, fires or explosions, jackknifing, underride accidents, tire failure and other dangerous crashes.

 Commercial trucking jobs were once a high-paying secure job, but with a lack of unions and deregulation in the trucking industry, truck drivers now earn lower salaries and the turnover rate is much higher.
 According to American Trucking Associations, the turnover rate is sometimes as high as 90 percent.
 Perhaps the number of accidents and injuries in Cincinnati and Ohio is positively correlated with a lack of training and experience.

 Trucking companies are partly responsible for improving road safety for drivers as well as for other motorists and occupants on the road.
 Victims of Ohio trucking accidents have the right to seek compensating for injuries, pain and suffering, medical expenses, property damage, and lost wages.

-If you or a loved one has suffered an injury due to a heavy truck accident in Ohio or Kentucky, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to a heavy truck accident in Ohio or Kentucky, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.